cmdr-nova/cmdr-nova.github.io/_posts/2024-11-21-expanding-on-the-reasons-people-reject-mastodon.md

 But I do think decentralized islands are probably the future?

 And maybe I'm wrong, maybe I *would* stick around on the fediverse, even *if* I lost mkultra.monster.
-Who knows, I don't know, The future is a variable I don't know.
+Who knows, I don't know.
+The future is a variable I don't know.

 What I do know is ...